binomfx/UNISX-Project/INDEX-idea.md

-# An approach to creating a synthetic UMA token (perpetual) that track the index value
+# An approach to creating a synthetic UMA token (EMP and Perpetual) that track the index value

-It is supposed to create synthetic tokens (perpetual), the price of which is tied to the values of various indexes.
+It is supposed to create synthetic tokens (EMP and later perpetual), the price of which is tied to the values of various indexes.

 Examples of possible indexes:
 - **SPAC-5** - An index that includes the shares of the 5 most active SPAC according to [Yahoo.Finance](https://finance.yahoo.com/u/yahoo-finance/watchlists/most-active-spacs)